Fashion podcasts to listen to now

 The one for aspiring fashion entrepreneurs

-Calling on a decade spent as a fashion buyer, host Elizabeth Stiles wants to spotlight the behind the scenes roles that drive fashion businesses forward as well as share practical knowledge about building a business from driving traffic to prepping a photoshoot.
+Calling on her experience of a decade spent as a fashion buyer, host Elizabeth Stiles wants to spotlight the behind-the-scenes roles that drive fashion businesses forward as well as share practical knowledge about building a business from driving traffic to prepping a photoshoot.

 Download The Fashion Feed here